The Breuil-M\'ezard conjecture for potentially Barsotti-Tate representations: Introduction.

 Fix finite extensions $K/\Qp$ and $E/\Qp$, the latter (which will be our coefficient field) assumed sufficiently large.
 Let $E$ have ring of integers $\cO$, uniformiser $\pi$, and residue field $\F$, let $k$ be the residue field of $K$, and fix a continuous representation $\rbar:G_K\to\GL_2(\F)$.
 Given a Hodge type $\lambda$ and an inertial type $\tau$ (see Section~\ref{subsec: deformation rings and types} below for the precise definitions of these notions, and of the other objects recalled without definition in this introduction), there is a universal lifting $\cO$-algebra $R_\rbar^{\square,\lambda,\tau}$ for potentially crystalline lifts of $\rbar$ of Hodge type $\lambda$ and Galois type $\tau$.
 The Breuil--M\'ezard conjecture predicts the Hilbert--Samuel multiplicity $e(R_\rbar^{\square,\lambda,\tau}/\pi)$ in terms of the representation theory of $\GL_2(\cO_K)$.
 More precisely, a result of Henniart attaches to $\tau$ a smooth, irreducible, finite-dimensional $E$-representation $\sigma(\tau)$ of $\GL_2(\cO_K)$ via the local Langlands correspondence, and there is also an algebraic representation $W_\lambda$ of $\GL_2(\cO_K)$ associated to $\lambda$.
 Let $L_{\lambda,\tau}\subset W_\lambda\otimes\sigma(\tau)$ be a $\GL_2(\cO_K)$-invariant lattice; then the general shape of the Breuil--M\'ezard conjecture is that for all $\lambda$, $\tau$ we have where $\sigma$ runs over the irreducible mod $p$ representations of $\GL_2(k)$, $n_{\lambda,\tau}(\sigma)$ is the multiplicity of $\sigma$ as a Jordan--H\"older factor of $L_{\lambda,\tau}/\pi$, and the $\mu_\sigma(\rbar)$ are non-negative integers, depending only on $\rbar$ and $\sigma$ (and not on $\lambda$ or $\tau$).

 One can view the conjecture as giving infinitely many equations (corresponding to the different possibilities for $\lambda$ and $\tau$) in the finitely many unknowns $\mu_\sigma(\rbar)$, and it is easy to see that if the conjecture is completely proved, then the $\mu_\sigma(\rbar)$ are completely determined (in fact, they are determined by the equations for $\tau$ the trivial representation and $\lambda$ ``small'', and are zero unless $\sigma$ is a predicted Serre weight for $\rbar$ in the sense of \cite{gee061}).
 Our main theorem (see Corollary~\ref{cor: main result for pot BT}) is the following result which establishes the conjecture in the potentially Barsotti--Tate case ($\lambda=0$ in the terminology above). \begin{ithm} Suppose that $p>2$.
-Then there are uniquely determined non-negative integers $\mu_\sigma(\rbar)$ such that for all inertial types $\tau$, we have Furthermore, the $\mu_\sigma(\rbar)$ enjoy the following properties. \begin{enumerate} \item If $\mu_\sigma(\rbar)\ne 0$, then $\rbar$ has a crystalline lift of Hodge type $\sigma$ in the sense of Definition \ref{defn: lift of Hodge type a} below.\item $\mu_\sigma(\rbar)\ne 0$ if and only if $\sigma$ is a predicted Serre weight for $\rbar$ in the sense of \cite{bdj}, \cite{MR2430440}, \cite{gee061} (see Definition \ref{defn:predicted Serre weight} below). \item If $K/\Qp$ is unramified and $\sigma$ is regular in the sense of Definition~\ref{defn:regular weight local} below, then $\mu_\sigma(\rbar)=e(R_\rbar^{\square,\sigma}/\pi)$.
-If furthermore $\sigma$ is Fontaine--Laffaille regular in the sense of Definition~\ref{defn:regular weight local}, then $\mu_\sigma(\rbar)=1$ if $\sigma$ is a predicted Serre weight for $\rbar$, and is $0$ otherwise. \end{enumerate}
+Then there are uniquely determined non-negative integers $\mu_\sigma(\rbar)$ such that for all inertial types $\tau$, we have Furthermore, the $\mu_\sigma(\rbar)$ enjoy the following properties. \begin{enumerate} \item $\mu_\sigma(\rbar)\ne 0$ if and only if $\sigma$ is a predicted Serre weight for $\rbar$. \item If $K/\Qp$ is unramified and $\sigma$ is regular , then $\mu_\sigma(\rbar)=e(R_\rbar^{\square,\sigma}/\pi)$, where $R_\rbar^{\square,\sigma}$ is the crystalline lifting ring of Hodge type determined by $\sigma$.
+If furthermore $\sigma$ is Fontaine--Laffaille regular , then $\mu_\sigma(\rbar)=1$ if $\sigma$ is a predicted Serre weight for $\rbar$, and is $0$ otherwise. \end{enumerate}